 If we change hands: If findmypast's business transfers to anyone else, you agree that we can pass your information to that person, so they can continue to provide you with the service.

 Changes to this policy: We might make changes to this policy from time to time – check back here to stay up to date.
 If we make a major change to it, we'll usually send you a service email describing the change and what it means for you.

 Contact Us: We hope that's clear.
-If it isn't or you have another question that isn't covered, please contact us This document was last updated on 10 April 2012.
+If it isn't or you have another question that isn't covered, please contact us and we will take reasonable steps to try to resolve any concerns and respond to your questions.
+Concerns may also be raised directly with the office of the Australian Information Commissioner and the New Zealand Privacy Commissioner.
+This document was last updated on 27 March 2014.